juliafmorgado/julia/content/posts/2023-09-07_AWS-Riot-Games.md

 The broadcast begins at the arena, and is curated into a world feed via Riot Direct (the same server infrastructure used for games).
 From there, it's distributed to regional teams worldwide, each featuring native language broadcasts with region-specific narratives.

 The next day was the final championship match between Evil Geniuses and Singapore's [Paper Rex](https://www.pprx.team/).
 We were all anxious to know Who would win the big gold trophy plus a $1 million prize.
-We attended the Kia Forum again, where we watched the Valorant Champions opening ceremony, with live performance of singers and dancers, including the official anthem ["Ticking Away" ft.
+We attended the Kia Forum again, where we watched the Valorant Champions opening ceremony, with live performances of singers and dancers, including the official anthem ["Ticking Away" ft.
 Grabbitz & bbno](https://www.youtube.com/watch?v=CdZN8PI3MqM), an Ignition remix with [@its_emei](https://www.instagram.com/its.emei/?hl=en) and [Jazz Alonso](https://www.instagram.com/jazz_alonso_/?hl=en), and the song [“Greater Than One” by @ericdoa3347](https://www.youtube.com/watch?v=N7dUOC4x55E).
 The opening ceremony resembled a Super Bowl finale, featuring an extravagant display of fire, smoke, and lights that got the audience suuuper excited!
 You can watch it here: ![Valorant Champions Opening Ceremony](https://www.youtube.com/watch?app=desktop&v=dWXDui9Cjmg) It was a battle of wits and skills, and Evil Geniuses won the title with a 3-1 victory.
 It was a historical moment for the gaming industry because the team's coach, [Christine Chi](https://www.instagram.com/omgitspotter/?hl=en), aka Potter, became the first female coach to win a major eSports championship.